meilisearch/documentation/learn/advanced/updating.md

 chmod +x meilisearch
 ```

-For cloud platforms, move the new Meilisearch binary to the `/usr/bin` directory containing the executable files:
+For **cloud platforms**, move the new Meilisearch binary to the `/usr/bin` directory containing the executable files:

 ```
 mv meilisearch /usr/bin/meilisearch